 Opened May 2019

 One of the city’s most popular museums moved from Penn Quarter to L’Enfant Plaza and features 140,000 square feet, more than double the space of the original building and new interactive exhibits.
-A phased opening began with new indoor/outdoor event space with sweeping city views that opened in September 2018 and the full museum reveal in May 2019.
+A phased opening began with new indoor/outdoor event space with sweeping city views that opened in September 2018 and the full museum was revealed in May 2019.

 National Air & Space Museum